CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 Castlegate Community Association

+## Board

+### Meetings
+The president of the board in conjunction with the managing agent is delegated the power to set the agenda for all meetings of the board.
+The president is also delegated the power to craft and restate motions presented in board meetings.

-## Board Code of Conduct
+### Code of Conduct

-Effective February 1, 2019

 Pursuant to the authority contained in the Arizona Revised Statutes and the governing document of the association, the Board of Directors of the Castlegate Community Association Inc. hereby adopts the following resolution by unanimous consent for and as the actions of the Castlegate Community Association, as of the date set forth above: